MuhammadZainAmmad/hertz_stayloom_GCPFunc_expectations/README.md

 - **stayloom_expectations_cloudFunctionDebug**
     - Task 01: Debug the script of cloud function that is finishing with status code 200 but not inserting any record in bigquery table
     - Task 02: extend the functionality to include another column from expectations sheet to BigQuery table
+    - Task 03: avoid write in warehouse table when there is no record fetched from Google Sheets